 Immediately after my shot I’ll usually have a small bump (smaller than marble).
 The bump isn’t painful or irritated, rather it’s a bump because of the fluid.

 10-60 minutes after the shot the bump goes away.
 This didn’t happen every time I received a shot but I learned that it wasn’t a serious issue.

 An hour or so after the shot I usually experience light redness around the shot location (size of silver dollar).

 When I first began shots I didn’t have skin reactions.
 Only when I became closer to my maintenance dose did I begin to see redness.
 I actually appreciate seeing the redness because I know my body is still reacting and there might be room for improvement.

 The redness isn’t painful, just something I can see.
 It remains the day after the shot but dissipates the 2nd day.

 Occasionally, the shot location will itch a few hours after receiving the shot.
 This usually goes away within a day.

 Sometimes I wake up after sleeping to find scratch marks on my leg.
 I have eczema so some of my allergies make my scratching worse.

 Worsening of allergy symptoms for 2 days after shot (more the 2nd day)

-You’re being injected with things and your body is reacting.
+In my opinion this should be expected, right?
+You’re being injected with allergens and your body is reacting.
 For 2 days after the shot I usually take an extra anti-histamine.